ic3top/Calendar-for-Ciklum/README.md

-# Calendar
+# Meeting calendar

-> A simple meeting planning calendar for a meeting room.
+> A meeting calendar for a team with several members for one week planning.

 ## Table of contents